EvolutionGym/evogym/examples/README.md

 This readme describes how to run several control optimization and co-design experiments and visualize the results.
 All scripts should be run from within the `examples` directory.
 Ensure that you have installed requirements: `pip install -r requirements.txt` and cloned the repo with submodules before running any of these scripts.

 > [!WARNING]
 > Many of these scripts have been modified in favor of improved usability.
-If you wish to exactly recreate the results from the original evogym paper, please see the [original release](https://github.com/EvolutionGym/evogym/releases/tag/1.0.0).
+If you wish to exactly recreate the results from the original EvoGym paper, please see the [original release](https://github.com/EvolutionGym/evogym/releases/tag/1.0.0).

 ## PPO (control optimization)